dougsweetser/train_wreck/README.md

 1. Maxwell source equation derivation [1 page](Maxwell_by_hand.pdf)
 1. Colorful pictures of equivalence classes [10 pages](equivalence_classes_summary.pdf)
 1. Quaternion gravity proposal in [2 pages](quaternion_gravity_in_2_pages.pdf)
+1. Answers for Fred asked on registration page [2 pages](AnswersForFred.pdf)
 1. Detailed calculation of the precession of the perihelion of Mercury [4 pages](precession.pdf) Preliminary work to define quaternion quantum field thoery, including the Schrodinger equation, the Klein-Gordon equation and the Dirac equation [8 pages] quaternion_quantum_field_theory.pdf